An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Numerical results

 where by $|s_{i,j}\rangle$ we denote a singlet state between the spins on sites $i$ and $j$.

 The exact ground state could be understood from the fact that the Hamiltonian at the MG point decomposes in the same sense of Eq. (\ref{eq:CBhamdecomp}).
 Specifically,

 holds.
+The matrix norm $\lVert\cdot\rVert$ plays the same role as $\mu_{\max}$ here.
 Since the individual terms after this decomposition reduces to a triangle with equal weights, we can reuse the exact $\SoS$ from Eq. (\ref{eq:WeakTriangleSoS}), obtaining

 for the periodic boundary condition ($L+i\equiv i$).
 This corresponds to the standard projector expression for frustration-free models as we mentioned earlier, and implies that $NPA_1(\mathcal{Proj})$ is able to obtain the exact ground state energy at the MG point.
+As was the case for proving exactness of graphs considered in \cref{subsec:compbip}, we can see that this SoS is indeed exact (tight) from the fact that the ground state \cref{eq:MGGS} achieves energy $3L/4$.
+The latter calculation can be carried out rather easily by noticing that the singlet configuration fully satisfies the bonds ($h_{ij}$) they are on ($J_1$) while bonds without the singlets ($J_2$) still gain energy $1/4$ of their weights coming from the identity in \cref{eq:QMCHamDef}.

-This is demonstrated in Fig. \ref{fig:MG}, where we compare the exact energy $E_{\mathrm{GS}}$ and the SDP energy $E_{\mathrm{SDP}}$ for the $L=16$ case with periodic boundary condition.
+This is demonstrated in Fig. \ref{fig:MG}, where we compare the exact energy $E_{\mathrm{GS}}$ and the SDP energy $E_{\mathrm{SDP}}$ for the $L=16$ case with periodic boundary condition with various values of $J_2$ fixing $J_1=1$.
 The fact that the SDP algorithm obtains the exact ground state energy is reflected as the two energy density values coinciding at the MG point in the left panel, and correspondingly in the center panel the relative error becomes 0.
 Interestingly, the SDP algorithm seems to be ``more sensitive" to the MG point in this $J_1$-$J_2$ model compared to the actual ground state energy, when we try to detect it by looking into the derivatives of the energy (right panel).

 The fact that in Fig. \ref{fig:MG} we see the SDP algorithm only obtaining the energy exactly at the MG point establishes that there are no other exactly-solvable points in the $J_1$-$J_2$ model, even if we allow non-local terms as long as they are limited to degree-2 in polynomials of singlet projectors.